jcmf/glulx-strings/README.md

 boooo.
 Also it looks super complicated.
 Surely we can do better?
 For certain highly specialized values of "better"?

-At some point might be cool to be able to extract images as well as text.
+At some point it might be cool to be able to extract images as well as text.
 Let's maybe lay the groundwork for that now.

 We'll need to consult the [Blorb